What is BREEAM certification and how is it related to EU taxonomy?

 At the time of drafting this article, only the substantial contribution criteria for climate change mitigation and adaptation are fully finalized and adopted, but there are DNSH for the other objectives for each activity.

-Suppose the criteria of the different BREEAM sustainability categories were the same as the criteria per sustainability objective of the EU Taxonomy, a building with BREEAM certification would partially or totally comply with the EU Taxonomy.
-Nevertheless, reality shows us that despite having several extremely similar criteria, there is no 1-1 correlation between the BREEAM assessment criteria and those of the EU Taxonomy.
-BRE carried out a study comparing the criteria of the BREEAM schemes International New Construction v6, International Refurbishment and Fitout 2014, and BREEAM in Use v6 (Residential and Commercial) versus the criteria of the EU Taxonomy for climate change mitigation and climate change adaptation of three eligible activities (acquisition and ownership of buildings, construction of new buildings, and renovation of existing buildings).
+Suppose the criteria of the different BREEAM sustainability categories were the same as the criteria per sustainability objective of the EU Ttxonomy, a building with BREEAM certification would partially or totally comply with the EU taxonomy.
+Nevertheless, reality shows us that despite having several extremely similar criteria, there is no 1-1 correlation between the BREEAM assessment criteria and those of the EU taxonomy.
+BRE carried out a study comparing the criteria of the BREEAM schemes International New Construction v6, International Refurbishment and Fitout 2014, and BREEAM in Use v6 (Residential and Commercial) versus the criteria of the EU taxonomy for climate change mitigation and climate change adaptation of three eligible activities (acquisition and ownership of buildings, construction of new buildings, and renovation of existing buildings).
 The results were:

 WAT 01: Besides the improvements compared to a baseline, non-domestic buildings must also meet the requirements for water consumption in the EU